abajowski/szkolenie/02.ssr [ terraform ]/workshop/04.storage/readme.md

 terraform apply
 ```

+4. Conirm that you wnat to perform these actions

-4. Go to AWS console and verify if table is created
+5. Go to AWS console and verify if table is created